Read Write Inc. Phonics

 Read Write Inc Phonics at Whitgreave

-The children have the pleasure of reading exciting storybooks perfectly matched to their level – so that they have early success in reading.
+The children have the pleasure of reading storybooks perfectly matched to their phonetic knowledge; this ensures success every time.
 The children follow a structured programme of reading and writing activities in small groups.
 All staff at Whitgreave have been trained in the delivery of this programme.

 This ensures that they have all of the basic skills in place in order to help them to become effective readers.